 Welcome to the Hagerstown Braves (Maryland) Semi-Professional Baseball Website.
-The 2014 Season marks the Teams 37th Year in existence.
-Over the past 36 years, the Braves have collected 1,082 Wins and only 464 defeats.
-This season will also be the Braves first season in the West Shore Twilight Baseball League.
+The 2019 Season marks the Teams 42nd season.
+Over the past 41 seasons, the Braves have collected 1,223 wins and 552 loses.
+This season will be the Braves sixth season in the West Shore Twilight Baseball League.
 The Braves have won 12 League Titles and numerous Tournaments around the Four State Region.
 We would like to thank you for visiting our site and please check back with us throughout the season.

 HALL OF FAME NOD GIVES CUNNINGHAM PROOF HE PLAYED BASEBALL